Criminal Defense Lawyer in Camden County

 Fourth Amendment: Protection from Illegal Search and Seizure

 The Fourth Amendment to the U.S. Constitution guarantees all citizens the right to be protected from an illegal search and seizure of your property.
 Generally, the police need two things before they can invade a person’s reasonable expectation of privacy: probable cause and a search warrant issued by a judge which specifies the details of the search.
 However, there are also certain circumstances where the police can conduct searches without a warrant.
-Michele Finizio, criminal defense lawyer in Cherry Hill is always on high alert to areas where the government (police) may stray and violate a client’s rights by making unreasonable intrusions, searches or seizures in violation of the Fourth Amendment.
+Michele Finizio, criminal defense lawyer in Camden County is always on high alert to areas where the government (police) may stray and violate a client’s rights by making unreasonable intrusions, searches or seizures in violation of the Fourth Amendment.

 Criminal Defense Lawyers at the Law Offices of Michele Finizio in Moorestown, NJ, Work to Set Aside Evidence from an Illegal Search

 Generally, when our criminal defense lawyers prove that evidence obtained against our clients was obtained in an illegal search and seizure, it cannot be used against them.
 In many cases, the prosecution chooses to drop the charges against our clients rather than continuing the case without the illegally obtained evidence.
 As knowledgeable and experienced New Jersey criminal defense attorneys, our lawyers can discuss any suspected illegal search or seizure with you, so that we can evaluate the search procedure and help you navigate through the complex legal system and restore your rights.

 Sixth Amendment – Right to Speedy Trial & Right to Counsel

 The Sixth Amendment to the U.S. Constitution provides several rights to a defendant involved in a criminal prosecution:

 - the right to be tried by an impartial jury;

 - the right to be informed of the charges;